pmd1991/RustNotes/README.md

 ## Kleisli exercise

-For more information, it looks like there is a crate with a Kleisli struct.
+For more information, it looks like there is a crate with a Kleisli struct in plumbum crate.

 ```rust
 fn safe_root(num: f64) -> (f64, &'static str) {